How to Get Out of an Abusive Relationship

-There are many signs of an abusive relationship.
-The most telling sign is fear of your partner.
-If you feel like you have to walk on eggshells around your partner—constantly watching what you say and do in order to avoid a blow-up—chances are your relationship is unhealthy and abusive.
+There are many signs of an abusive relationship, and a fear of your partner is the most telling.
+If you feel like you have to walk on eggshells around them—constantly watching what you say and do in order to avoid a blow-up—chances are your relationship is unhealthy and abusive.

 To determine whether your relationship is abusive, answer the questions below.
 The more “yes” answers, the more likely it is that you're in an abusive relationship.